holepunchto/bare-atomics/README.md

 #### `condition.handle`

-An `External` with a pointer to the underlying condition handle.
+A `SharedArrayBuffer` with the underlying condition handle.

 #### `const success = condition.wait(mutex[, timeout])`